Maryanko wins Individual High Point; Six Buckeyes earn All-American laurels

 Fernandez lettered for the Buckeyes from 2000-03

-In her first two seasons, Fernandez has helped lead the Buckeyes to back-to-back U.S. Collegiate runner-up finishes and a U.S Senior National Championship in 2014.
+In her first three seasons, Fernandez has helped lead the Buckeyes to a U.S Collegiate National titles in 2015, 2017 and 2018 as well as a U.S Senior National Championship in 2014.
 She has also helped the team to a pair of U.S. Collegiate runner-up finishes.
 She was named to the U.S. Synchro Contributor of the Year in 2014 for her efforts.

 Fernandez also excelled in the classroom.
 A three-time member of the U.S. Collegiate Academic Team, Fernandez was a three-time Academic All-Big Ten honoree and four-time Ohio State Scholar-Athlete.
 A 2003 Big Ten Conference Medal of Honor Finalist, Fernandez was among a group of student-athletes who were recognized for proficiency in both academics and athletics.
 During the 2003 season, Fernandez was presented with the Leann Grimes-Davidge Award.
 Awarded annually, the Leann Grimes-Davidge Award is given to a female athlete who reflects Grimes-Davidge's outstanding qualities of athletic performance, scholarship, character, campus or community involvement and leadership.

 Prior to returning to campus, Fernandez was the national team coach for Preselección de Panama Nado Sincronizado, the inaugural national team of Panama.